aws-samples/aws-iot-device-defender-and-splunk/README.md

 #### Storing the Splunk HEC token in AWS Secrets Manager ####

-AWS Secrets Manager is used to store the Splunk HEC token so it can be dynamically referenced at the time of the AWS SAM template deployment.
+AWS Secrets Manager is used to store the Splunk HEC token so that it can be dynamically referenced at the time of the AWS SAM template deployment.

 1. Navigate to **AWS Secrets Manager** and select **Store a new secret** to create a new secret.